 We were able to experience the Shinkansen bullet train in all its speedy glory on our trip to Japan.
 We had two separate trips.
 The first was from Yokohama to Gifu and the other was from Nagoya to Tokyo.
 Both experiences were completely different which gave us great insight on what types of luggage you can and can’t bring on the train.
 Before arriving in Japan we couldn’t find good information to answer the question, Can you take luggage on the Shinkansen bullet train?
 It was stressful leading up to our train ride not knowing if we could make it on the train with all of our luggage.

 Can You Take Luggage on the Shinkansen Bullet Train?

-Officially it's no more than 30 kg per bag and less than 250cm in height plus width plus depth.
-We didn't have a measuring tape (who carries a measuring tape as they travel?) so we just winged it.
+Officially large suitcases can’t weigh more than 30 kg per bag and must be less than 250cm in height plus width plus depth.
+We didn’t have a measuring tape (who carries a measuring tape as they travel?) so we just winged it.